Life@TC from A -Z

 Personalised Learning Project

-Students are able to complete a Personalised Learning Project PLP as part of their academic program.
+Students are able to complete a Personalised Learning Project (PLP) as part of their academic program.
 Students can undertake any project provided it has a clear learning intention.
-Students are provided with general supervision and assistance by a staff member to support in the completion of the project.
+Students are provided with general supervision and assistance from a staff member to support in the completion of the project.

 Resource Centre (RC)

 The Resource Centre is the learning and social hub of the school.
-It is open from 7.30am to 5.30pm Monday to Thursday and on Fridays from 7.30am to 4.00pm.
+It is open from 7.15am to 5.30pm Monday to Thursday and on Fridays from 7.15am to 4.00pm.
 It has a full kitchen with access to boiling water, chilled filtered water, multiple sandwich makers and microwaves and is an inviting place for students to study in comfort or meet up with friends.
 There is also a large silent study area for those who need peace and quiet.
 This can also be a great back up if parents or carers are running late for a pick up.
 After school tutoring is available within this space, please see Sophie Parthenides, the Resource Centre Manager, for more information.

 All our science laboratories have recently been renovated and are beautiful areas in which budding scientists can work and learn.
 Because of the flip model of education where students do some of their learning before the lesson, we are able to do more experiments and other hands on activities.
 Our aim is to achieve a 50% balance between theory and practical activities in Pre-VCE science classes.